Lung nodule program

 Good to know

-The Lung Nodule Program at Abbott Northwestern Hospital is a collaboration between the hospital, the Virginia Piper Cancer Institute, Minnesota Lung Center and Minnesota Oncology - Thoracic Surgery.
+The Lung Nodule Program at Abbott Northwestern Hospital is a collaboration between the hospital, the Virginia Piper Cancer Institute and the Minnesota Lung Center.

 Good for preventing